jraiaromano/Julia_Romano_Public_Repo/README.md

 Not all of these questions and charts made it into my final product.
 Some I didn't think compelling as marketing materials or attractive enough to show off, even if they were very interesting.

-**coming soon: link to 2.0 project with this data, a Tableau dashboard exploring disease statistics.*
+**If you want to see more of this data, here is a [link](https://github.com/jraiaromano/Nashville_City_Cemetery_Tableau) to my Tableau dashboard exploring disease demographics.*